kubeedge/kubeedge/docs/proposals/device-crd.md

   properties:
   - name: temperature
     description: temperature in degree celsius
+    type:
       int:
         accessMode: ReadOnly
         maximum: 100
         unit: Degree Celsius
   - name: temperature-enable
     description: enable data collection of temperature sensor
+    type:
       string:
         accessMode: ReadWrite
         defaultValue: OFF
   propertyVisitors:
   - propertyName: temperature
     modbus:
       register: CoilRegister
       offset: 2
       limit: 1
-      scale: 1
+      scale: 1.0
       isSwap: true
       isRegisterSwap: true
    - propertyName: temperature-enable
      modbus:
        register: DiscreteInputRegister
-       offset: 2
+       offset: 3
        limit: 1
-       scale: 1
+       scale: 1.0
        isSwap: true
        isRegisterSwap: true
 ```

-The device model shown above describes the temperature property of a sensor.
-Access modes describe whether the property is read-only or can be written to.
+Shown above is an example device model for a temperature sensor with Modbus protocol.
+It has two properties :
+- `temperature` : the temperature readings from the sensor.
+The `type` field indicates that the temperature property is of type `int` , it is read-only and the maximum value it can take is 100.
+- `temperature-enable` : this property defines whether data collection is enabled from the sensor.
+It is a writable property.
+Data collection is disabled if it is set to `OFF`.
+To turn on data collection , it needs to be set to `ON`.

 Property visitors provide details like how to access device properties.
-In the above example , the visitor is for Modbus protocol and describes the register to read data , the offset to apply etc.
+In the above example , there are two visitors defined which describe how to read / write the device properties using `modbus` protocol.
+Detailed information on the Modbus registers to access is provided along with the offset, limit and other settings.

 ### Device instance CRD
 <img src="../images/device-crd/device-crd.png">